-1.3 Support
+2.2 Support

-Proponents to the NZC Pilot Cities Programme will have access to a range of support and guidance for preparing and submitting a proposal to the Call.
-This support will include:
+Proponents to the NZC Pilot Cities Programme will have at their disposal a range of support and guidance for preparing and submitting a proposal to the Call, such as:

 1. The NZC Pilot Cities Programme Guidebook

 This Guidebook is intended to introduce proponents to the NZC Pilot Cities Programme and covers a detailed overview of the framing for the programme, its intended approach and anticipated outcomes, and key concepts and terminology.